GENIVI/CANdevStudio/README.md

 ### Windows
 Packages built with MinGW 5.3.

 Standalone version contains Qt and MinGW runtime libs.
+### macOS / OS X
+Package is a DMG installer.
 ## Quick Start
 General instructions to start your first simulation:
 1. Build the latest master or release.